YIGeenula/Portfolio/README.md

 ### This readme section contains all the references used to create this Portfolio.

-## Design and idea get by: Behance, YouTube and Google
+## Design and idea got by: Behance, YouTube and Google
+## To Solve errors: YouTube, Stackoverflow, Google Scholar

 ## -----Name and Logo-----